GageDeZoort/gagedezoort.github.io/_pages/cv.md

 ---
 permalink: /cv
 layout: page
-title: Curriculum Vitae
+title: CV
 ---

-Please find the latest draft of the CV available [here](.assets/dezoort_cv.pdf).
+Please find the latest draft of the CV attached to this page.

+<a href=".assets/dezoort_cv.pdf" download>dezoort_cv.pdf</a>